-Approximately, two thirds of species displays disturbed population structure in PM.
-Interestingly a predominant species Drypetes sepiaria has disturbed population structure.
-When considered density of all four height classes together the site shows a non-expanding population structure.
-The characteristic species of TDEF Memecylon umbellatum exhibits expanding population structure with 1790 individuals in forest floor.
-Among four predominant species Drypetes sepiaria could miss its predominance in future.
-Atalantia monophylla may compete with pre-dominants to become one of the pre-dominants in future.
+Approximately two-thirds of species display disturbed population structure in PM.
+Interestingly, a predominant species, Drypetes sepiaria, has a disturbed population structure.
+When considering the density of all four height classes together, the site shows a non-expanding population structure.
+The characteristic species of TDEF, Memecylon umbellatum, exhibits an expanding population structure with 1790 individuals on the forest floor.
+Among the four predominant species, Drypetes sepiaria could lose its predominance in the future.
+Atalantia monophylla may compete with pre-dominants to become one of the pre-dominants in the future.

-In site TM, nine species showing disturbed population structure.
-With good number of individuals in all the four height classes’ predominant species (three species) conserve their predominance.
-Edible fruit yielding Syzygium cumini could become a predominant species along with other two species namely, Benkara malabarica and Azadirachta indica.
+On the site TM, nine species show disturbed population structure.
+With a good number of individuals in all four height classes, the predominant species (three species) conserve their predominance.
+Edible fruit-bearing Syzygium cumini could become a predominant species, along with the other two species, namely Benkara malabarica and Azadirachta indica.

-Of 30 species recorded nine species do not have representatives in either first or second or third height classes in site TN.
-This finding signifies that these species could lose their places in future.
-All the three predominant species hold their future predominance with ample number of young plants.
-However, three species Canthium dicoccum, Diospyros ebenum and Syzygium cumini may compete with pre-dominants to dominate forest’s future canopy.
+Of the 30 species recorded, nine do not have representatives in any of the first, second, or third height classes at site TN.
+This finding signifies that these species could lose their places in the future.
+All three predominant species maintain their future predominance with ample numbers of young plants.
+However, three species, Canthium dicoccum, Diospyros ebenum, and Syzygium cumini, may compete with the pre-dominants to dominate the forest’s future canopy.

-A half of the species are not having representatives in first or second or third height classes in site TS.
-By having plentiful number of young plants the two predominant species Garcinia spicata and Memecylon umbellatum may continue their predominance.
-Atalantia monophylla and Pterospermum canescens could lose their predominant status in the future; these two have less number of younger individuals than Glycosmis mauritiana.
-Due to good representation of individuals in all the four height categories G. mauritiana could become a predominant one in the future.
+Half of the species do not have representatives in the first, second, or third height classes in site TS.
+By having a large number of young plants, the two predominant species, Garcinia spicata and Memecylon umbellatum, may continue to dominate.
+Atalantia monophylla and Pterospermum canescens could lose their dominant status in the future; these two have fewer younger individuals than Glycosmis mauritiana.
+Due to good representation of individuals in all four height categories, G. mauritiana could become a predominant one in the future.

-Fourteen species did not have representatives in either first or second or third height classes in site TV.
-With 4670 young plants the unique, characteristic species Memecylon umbellatum conserves its predominance.
-All the four predominant species have good number of individuals in all the four height classes.
-With just 28 matured individuals in the canopy Syzygium cumini has 1530 younger individuals in forest’s growing young plant community, with this enormous amount of seedlings and saplings this species could become a predominant one in the future.
+Fourteen species did not have representatives in either the first, second, or third height classes on site TV.
+With 4670 young plants, the unique and characteristic species Memecylon umbellatum maintains its predominance.
+All four predominant species have a good number of individuals in all four height classes.
+With just 28 mature individuals in the canopy, Syzygium cumini has 1530 younger individuals in the forest’s growing young plant community.
+With this enormous number of seedlings and saplings, this species could become a predominant one in the future.

-Previously, Swaine and Hall, (1988) and Henle et al. (2004) found that the composition of growing younger plant community would specify the composition of upcoming vegetation, however over a period of time the changing environment could invalidate the effect.
+Previously, Swaine and Hall (1988) and Henle et al. (2004) found that the composition of a growing younger plant community would specify the composition of upcoming vegetation; however, over time, changing environmental conditions could invalidate this effect.
 Further, they stated that in the lack of natural calamities such as flood, cyclone, forest fire etc. the young plants will progressively form the future forest canopy.

-In all our study plots, composition of species in over-stories is similar to that of young plant layers.
-This result is not in-line with that of Uhl and Murphy (1981), Jones et al. (1994), Richards (1996) and Deb and Sundriyal (2008).
-They found that species composition of juveniles in the forest floor differed from their respective over-stories.
-Total forest area of current study sites ranged from 1.1 to 2.7 ha, smaller forest areas and fragmentation could limit seed deposition of other species which are not recorded in study plots.
-Earlier, Teketay (1997) found fragmentation and lack of long distance seed dispersal as crucial factors that block establishment of other species.
+In all our study plots, the species composition of overstories is similar to that of young plant layers.
+This result is not in line with that of Uhl and Murphy (1981), Jones et al. (1994), Richards (1996), and Deb and Sundriyal (2008).
+They found that the species composition of juveniles on the forest floor differed from that of their respective overstories.
+The total forest area of the current study sites ranged from 1.1 to 2.7 ha; smaller forest areas and fragmentation could limit seed deposition of other species not recorded in the study plots.
+Earlier, Teketay (1997) found that fragmentation and the lack of long-distance seed dispersal were crucial factors that block the establishment of other species.

 4. Conclusion